-St. John’s Lutheran Church in the Newberry County town of Pomaria was established by German settlers in the early 1750s and incorporated in 1794.
+St. John’s Lutheran Church in the Newberry County town of Pomaria was established by German settlers in 1754 (1) and incorporated in 1794.
 The congregation’s first minister, the Reverend Luft, built the church’s original home – a log cabin.
 In 1763 the church received a royal grant for 100 acres, and a second church was built shortly afterwards.
 Completed in 1809, this building is the third to serve St. John’s and also the oldest Lutheran frame structure in the state.

 The congregation of St. John’s met here until 1950, when it built the brick structure across the street that houses the church today.
 Though the white frame church is no longer in use, the congregation maintains the historic building.
 During a visit in 2017, photographer Jackie Thomspon was able to see details not normally seen such as these Roman numerals which would have been early identifiers for the pieces of wood used to construct this structure.